SriramDarapu/GeoTagPartner/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is the code for [GeoTagPartner Code](https://github.com/SriramDarapu/GeoTagPartner) project.

 ## How to use this template